newaetech/chipwhisperer/docs/installing.rst

 *****************
 .. note:: Beginning with ChipWhisperer 5.5, the Windows installer includes
           everything you need to run ChipWhisperer!

+.. warning:: Windows Subsystem for Linux (WSL) seems to interfere with
+            :code:`%%bash` blocks.
+If you get an error about not being able to find make, or something about needing to install a Linux distribution, try changing :code:`%%bash` to :code:`%%sh`.

 If you want to run a native Windows installation of ChipWhisperer, your best bet is to run the Windows installer, which takes care of getting the